cosmos/interchain-security/docs/old/quality_assurance.md

 The quality assurance of Interchain Security is done using the following approaches:

 - code review
-- automatic software engineering tools (e.g., SonarCloud, gosec)
+- automatic software engineering tools (e.g., gosec)
 - unit testing
 - integration tests
 - differential testing using heuristics